-As such, FATF encourages its members and all countries to apply enhanced due diligence to the DPRK and its ability to facilitate transactions on its behalf.
+As such, FATF encourages its members and all countries, among other things, to apply enhanced due diligence to the DPRK and its ability to facilitate transactions on its behalf.

 The FATF also urges countries to adequately assess and account for the increased proliferation financing risk with the greater financial connectivity reported.